 - 2 cups heavy cream

 - 2 teaspoon vanilla extract

-- Two 11 ounce can of mandarin orange slices drained
+- 22 ounce cans mandarin orange slices or two 11 ounce cans, drained

 - 64 vanilla wafer cookies about 1 box